 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your files yourself, then get professional WordPress support services, or use a WordPress backup plugin.
+If you don’t want to back up your data yourself, then get professional WordPress support, or use a backup plugin.

-- You can learn more about a great WordPress backup plugin that we recommend using to perform complete WordPress backups here: Backup, Duplicate And Keep Your WP Website Protected With Backup Creator WP Plugin
+- Learn about a WordPress backup plugin that we recommend using to perform complete site backups here: Back Up, Copy And Protect Your WP Websites With Backup Creator Plugin For WordPress

 - For professional WordPress help and technical support, see our WordPress Services Directory

 - Fatal Error: Call to undefined function

 - Fatal error: Maximum execution time